Signed Latent Factors for Spamming Activity Detection: Introduction

-These works lead us to know that existing detection methods are mainly implemented based on noticeable or explainable clues/ties that produce a limited number of features for dealing with a specific type of spamming activity.
-Consequently, ideas of designing detection models are hard to stimulate and performances of combating spam are restricted \cite{liu2020recommending,zhang2015catch}.
+These works lead us to know that existing detection methods are mainly implemented based on noticeable or explainable clues/ties extracted from multi-source information of nodes and connection relationships in interaction networks as depicted in the example within \Cref{fig:example}.
+These studies produce a limited number of features for dealing with a specific type of spamming activity.
+Consequently, ideas of designing detection models are hard to stimulate and performances of combating spam are restricted \cite{liu2020recommending, zhang2015catch}.
 To overcome the limits of mainstream methods, we intend to combat spamming activities from a fresh perspective, \textit{i.e.}, applying latent factors to spam detection tasks.
 In the recommendation area, using matrix factorization (MF) methods to acquire latent factors for predicting users' preferences has become a common practice \cite{he2017neural}.
 This is because latent factors represent potential interests (features) of users (items), and expand known information by providing implicit indications.
-Given the fact that networks used for spam detection tasks consist of normal (positive) and spam (negative) instances, we treat these contaminated relational datasets as signed networks.
-And then the signed \textbf{l}atent \textbf{f}actor \textbf{m}ining (LFM) model is utilized to extract two types (normal and spam) of potential representations for each node.
-In this scenario, no explicit feature is required, but implicit factors are mined to filter malicious campaigns.
+However, spam detection tasks pose a more complex challenge: the interaction networks contain both normal (positive) and spam (negative) instances.
+Consequently, if traditional MF is used in this context, it treats all interactions (whether positive or negative) as equivalent, potentially leading to misclassification.
+For example, as shown in \Cref{fig:example}, the model might wrongly classify a legitimate interaction between $u_3$ and $t_1$ as spam, given that one-directional latent factors in MF tend to mine similar interaction patterns without distinguishing intent.
+To overcome this, we treat the contaminated relational datasets as signed networks, where each entity has two distinct sets of latent factors, one representing positive relationships and the other representing negative relationships.
+This perspective, which we term Signed \underline{L}atent \underline{F}actor \underline{M}ining (LFM), enables each latent factor to specialize in modeling either genuine user behavior or malicious activities, thereby enhancing the model's capability to accurately distinguish normal interactions from spam, even within complex, mixed-interaction networks.
+In LFM scenario, no explicit feature is required, but implicit signals are mined to filter malicious campaigns.

 We develop two competitive algorithms to mine spam-detection oriented signed latent factors: (\romannumeral1) \textsl{Pointwise Learning} --- \textbf{m}ulti-\textbf{r}elational \textbf{l}ikelihoods \textbf{e}stimation (LFM-MRLE), and (\romannumeral2) \textsl{Pairwise Learning} --- \textbf{s}igned \textbf{p}airwise \textbf{r}anking (LFM-SPR).
 These two methods (MRLE and SPR) consider \textbf{null} relationships (non-linked node pairs) and \textbf{label unknown} activities (\textit{i.e.}, unlabeled data or labeled instances in test dataset), respectively.
 Three benefits are brought by designing different LFM models: (\romannumeral1) It validates that this new perspective of LFM possesses considerable potentials and capabilities for combating spamming campaigns (evidences in Section 5.3); (\romannumeral2) We can analyze the influence of null and label unknown information based on experimental results; (\romannumeral3) Combining signed latent factors of MRLE and SPR can boost the final detection performance.